-Port Triggering, on the other hand, is done when you want to port forward more devices and computers instead of a single port using a dynamic IP address.
+On the other hand, Port Triggering is done when you want to port forward more devices and computers instead of a single port using a dynamic IP address.
 Both are safe as long as you keep your system secure and a firewall intact to ensure that only the ports you need open remain open.

 What is Port Triggering in Depth?

 Port Triggering is similar to port forwarding a device, but there are a few differences.
-If you are a network or system admin, then it might be important to know how port triggering works.
-Port Triggering is best suited for port forwarding multiple devices all at once, and it is highly secure too.
+If you are a network or system admin, it might be important to know how port triggering works.
+Port Triggering is best suited for port forwarding multiple devices simultaneously, and it is highly secure too.

 Here is a detailed breakdown to understand Port Triggering better.
 This process handles communication between external and internal IP networks or host machines via a NAT-enabled router.
 NAT means Network Address Translation, which filters multiple IP addresses and turns them into a single IP address on a local area network.
-Your NAT router will be responsible to check the internet traffic within the local area network (LAN).
+Your NAT router will be responsible for checking internet traffic within the local area network (LAN).

 So, when you open a port for another network or server, port triggering will open it upon your request and close it when you are not using it.
 The port expires automatically, which makes it safer for you because no one can intercept the traffic.
 In short, it is an outgoing connection that creates, or more precisely triggers, an incoming port forwarding that expires when the traffic is left idle.